AnthonyThomahawk/GPSTracker-IoT/README.md

 This is a project for my university course "Internet of things" and [@monkiwi](https://github.com/monkiwi) is my partener.

 # Design & architecture
 The device is based on the ESP32 platform, and utilizes a GSM module to send location data to the user.
-The device sends the coordinates of the GPS sensor as a GET request to a python HTTP server, which in turn uploads the coordinates to a MongoDB server.
+The device sends the coordinates of the GPS sensor via a GET request to a python HTTP server, which in turn uploads the coordinates to a MongoDB server.
 There is also a web app that uses HereMAPS api to display the coordinates from mongoDB in a map UI.

 ΙοΤ architecture diagram :
 ![diagram](/images/IOT-diagram.png)